hollowwave/WTHIROMC/README.md

 Grab the latest installer from the [Releases page](../../releases) no Rust, Node, or build tools required.

 **Verify your download** before running it: every release includes a `SHA256SUMS.txt`.
 See [`SECURITY.md`](./SECURITY.md#verifying-release-downloads) for verification steps.
-The installer is currently unsigned, so Windows SmartScreen may warn about it — checksum verification confirms the file matches what CI built from the public source.
+The installer is currently unsigned, so Windows SmartScreen may warn about it, checksum verification confirms the file matches what CI built from the public source.

 # For developers
 ## Prerequisites